 Geimer later agreed to a second session, which took place on March 10, 1977 at the home of actor Jack Nicholson in the Mulholland area of Los Angeles.
 "We did photos with me drinking champagne," Geimer says.
 "Toward the end it got a little scary, and I realized he had other intentions and I knew I was not where I should be.
 I just didn't quite know how to get myself out of there."
 She recalled in a 2003 interview that she began to feel uncomfortable after he asked her to lie down on a bed, and how she attempted to resist.
 "I said, 'No, no. I don't want to go in there.
 No, I don't want to do this.
 No!', and then I didn't know what else to do," she stated, adding: "We were alone and I didn’t know what else would happen if I made a scene.
 So I was just scared, and after giving some resistance, I figured well, I guess I’ll get to come home after this".

-Geimer testified that Polanski gave her a combination of champagne and quaaludes, sedative drug, and "despite her protests, he performed oral sex, intercourse and sodomy on her", each time after being told 'no' and being asked to stop.
+Geimer testified that Polanski gave her a combination of champagne and quaaludes, a sedative drug, and "despite her protests, he performed oral sex, intercourse and sodomy on her", each time after being told 'no' and being asked to stop.

 Charges and guilty plea